Debt Can Be a Job Killer if You Have Security Clearance

-“Because many government and government contractor jobs require clearance to perform your duties, your inability to keep your financial house in order can result in you winding up in the unemployment line,” says Catie Young, a federal security clearance lawyer.
+“Because many governments and government contractor jobs require clearance to perform your duties, your inability to keep your financial house in order can result in you winding up in the unemployment line,” says Catie Young, a federal security clearance lawyer.

 An internal government audit revealed that approximately 83,000 Department of Defense employees and contractors with security clearances to protect the country’s secrets had $730 million in delinquent federal tax debts as of June 2012, the most recent figures available at the time, CNN reported in July 2014.
 Of those, about 4,800 people “had IRS liens against their property, and about 23,000 of them were subject to wage garnishment and other collection tactics by the IRS to collect taxes owed.”